String Quartet No. 1 (Górecki): Origins

 Górecki also had a lifelong fascination with the integration of folk music into his voice.
-He admired especially the works of Bartók and Szymanowski, the latter of whom spent his last years in Zakopane in Southern Poland and devoted his time towards studying the music of the region, integrating it into his music - most notably in the ballet Harnasie (1923-1931).
-(Górecki would even come to include a quote from Szymanowski’s First Quartet in his Third String Quartet, premiered in 2005.)
-Górecki would make frequent visits to this region, and would sometimes come to play the fiddle with the local musicians, coming to call it his ”spiritual home.”
+He admired especially the works of Bartók and Szymanowski, the latter of whom spent his last years in Zakopane in Southern Poland and devoted his time towards studying the music of the region, integrating it into his music – most notably in the ballet Harnasie (1923–1931).
+(Górecki would even come to include a quote from Szymanowski's First Quartet in his Third String Quartet, premiered in 2005.)
+Górecki would make frequent visits to this region, and would sometimes come to play the fiddle with the local musicians, coming to call it his "spiritual home".

-The First String Quartet was commissioned by Doris and Myron Beigler and the Lincoln Center for the Performing Arts for the Kronos Quartet, and marked a revival in Górecki’s interest in purely instrumental and chamber music.
-He composed the piece between 20th of October and 30th of November of 1988, in the Highlander town of Chochołów and in the his hometown of Katowice, and it marked a new synthesis of his style - drawing wide influences from avant-garde, folk music, and early music.
-Similarly to two earlier compositions, it is based on Already it is Dusk, which is a popular motet sung by many choirs in Poland, praying for help against evil forces as the night falls.
-The English translation is slightly misleading, as it implies that dusk already has fallen, while the Polish original refers to an ongoing process - therefore, a better one would perhaps be ”Already Dusk is Falling”.
-This quotation was most likely informed by the composer’s dislike of the night, partially relating to his disdain for the Polish Communist authorities.
+The First String Quartet was commissioned by Doris and Myron Beigler and the Lincoln Center for the Performing Arts for the Kronos Quartet, and marked a revival in Górecki's interest in purely instrumental and chamber music.
+He composed the piece between 20 October and 30 November 1988, in the Highlander town of Chochołów and in his hometown of Katowice, and it marked a new synthesis of his style – drawing wide influences from avant-garde, folk music, and early music.
+Similarly to two earlier compositions, it is based on Already it is dusk, which is a popular motet sung by many choirs in Poland, praying for help against evil forces as the night falls.
+The English translation is slightly misleading, as it implies that dusk already has fallen, while the Polish original refers to an ongoing process – therefore, a better one would perhaps be "Already dusk is falling".
+This quotation was most likely informed by the composer's dislike of the night, partially relating to his disdain for the Polish Communist authorities.

 Structure

 The piece is notated without a key nor a time signature, and the length of bars is irregular.
-It is only one movement, although strongly divided into sections, and includes the following tempo markings, which, typical for Górecki’s scores, include highly descriptive instructions in Italian:
+It is only one movement, although strongly divided into sections, and includes the following tempo markings, which, typical for Górecki's scores, include highly descriptive instructions in Italian: